If you’ve ever worked with a business and thought, “I just wish they understood me,” then Cece Harris would be your dream collaborator.

 About 80 to 90 percent of my volunteer time goes toward helping organize TEDx events in Bozeman.
 I had an incredibly emotional response to the first TEDx Bozeman that I went to as an attendee.
 I literally was sitting in the audience in tears after.
 The quality of speakers we have around Bozeman and Montana is incredible.

 TED is a huge organization that puts on something like 80,000 TEDx events around the world.
-Last year TEDx Bozeman was featured on TED.com as one of three feature events – in the world!
+Last year TEDx Bozeman was featured on TED.com as one of three feature events—in the world!
 It was this unbelievable moment because the world was standing up and taking notice of what our team in Bozeman was doing.
 And it is absolutely a team effort.
 There is no way an event of that caliber could ever be pulled off without a whole team coming together.
 On the day of the event we had more than 60 volunteers, from executive directors and videographers to marketers.
 That undertaking takes about 10 months of my year, and I love it.

 What advice do you have for someone else who wants a job just like yours?

-It goes back to what I said above: You don’t get what you don’t ask for.
-Put yourself out there and don’t be afraid of someone telling you ‘no.’ Something I still struggle with – and I think other women struggle with it, too – is that we have no idea how good we are.
-Whether we’re talking skiing, motherhood or work, it’s sometimes hard to believe how talented and capable we are.
+It goes back to what I said above: You don't get what you don't ask for.
+Put yourself out there and don't be afraid of someone telling you "no." Something I still struggle with—and I think other women struggle with it, too—is that we have no idea how good we are.
+Whether we're talking skiing, motherhood or work, it's sometimes hard to believe how talented and capable we are.
 Finding an environment that nurtures that within ourselves is so huge.